livecycle/preevy/tunnel-server/deployment/k8s/README.md

 ## Requirements

 - A Kubernetes cluster
-- An ingress solution to make K8S Services accesible from your network (e.g, Traefik).
-In this example, we'll use your cloud provider's load balancer.
 - A TLS certificate for your domain
 - `kubectl` and `kustomize`

 ## Overview

-The Tunnel Server natively listens on two ports:
+The Tunnel Server natively listens on three ports:
 - A SSH port which accepts tunneling SSH connections from environments
 - A HTTP port which accepts requests from clients (browsers, etc)

-In this deployment scheme, both ports are wrapped with TLS using [`stunnel`](https://www.stunnel.org/).
-Both HTTP and SSH connections are accepted on a [single port](https://vadosware.io/post/stuffing-both-ssh-and-https-on-port-443-with-stunnel-ssh-and-traefik/) and routed using [`sslh`](https://github.com/yrutschle/sslh/) to the tunnel server ports.
+- A TLS port which directs incoming connections to either the SSH server or the HTTP server according to the [SNI server name](https://en.wikipedia.org/wiki/Server_Name_Indication).

+The `SSH_HOSTNAMES` env var determines which hostnames are directed to the SSH server and the rest are directed to the HTTP server.
+If the env var is not specified, the hostname of the `BASE_URL` is used.

-The `stunnel` port is then exposed using a [`LoadBalancer-type K8S Service`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+In this deployment scheme, the TLS port is exposed using a [`LoadBalancer-type K8S Service`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+The base hostname `yourdomain.example` is used for tunneling SSH connections and any hostname on the subdomain `*.yourdomain.example` will be used for client requests.

 ## Instructions

 ### 1. Setup the domain and the TLS certificate

-Make sure the certificate is for a wildcard subdomain, e.g, `*.yourdomain.example`
+Make sure the certificate is for both the base domain and the wildcard subdomain, e.g, `yourdomain.example` and `*.yourdomain.example`.

 Put the cert and key (in PEM format) in the files `tls.crt` and `tls.key`